Electronics City, Kochi: Location and connectivity

-The township is located 17 km from the city centre and 22 km from the International Airport, among an area where a number of other similar developments are being planned.
+The township is located 17 km from the city centre and 22 km from Cochin International Airport, among an area where a number of other similar developments are being planned.
 The distance to NH 544 is 5 km.

 The VSNL’s communication gateway is located less than 7 km from the park.
-This gateway handles around 70% of the country’s data traffic.
-Two submarine cables, namely SAFE and SEA-ME-WE 3 have their landing points at the gateway.
+This gateway handles around 70% of the country’s Network traffic.
+Two Submarine cables, namely SAFE and SEA-ME-WE 3 have their landing points at the gateway.
 Kochi offers Pacific and Atlantic route of connectivity to the US.

 Infrastructure

 70% of the built up area of the township will be used for IT and ITES industries.
 The remaining 30% will be non processing area, used for residential, commercial and entertainment purposes.